Freeholder Scot N. McCray

 Along the way, he developed key skills in finance, marketing and operations through a Wharton Business School Leadership Institute Executive Education Program.
 He believes strongly in community involvement and is currently a member of the Regional Board of Directors of The American Cancer Society, Co-Chairman of the Camden City Cancer Leadership Initiative, and a member of the board of the Camden Branch of the Settlement Music School.
 He also served as a commissioner on the Camden City Housing Authority in 2005 and 2006.

-He and his wife, Melissa, who is a Camden schoolteacher, live in the city with their two sons, four-year-old Chandler and seven-month-old Preston.
+He lives in the city with his two sons, Chandler and Preston.

 Freeholder McCray is the Liaison to the Following Departments and Offices: